MallikarjunagoudA/KnowMoreSolidPriclples/README.md

 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟
-**🌟Liskov substitution Principle(LSP)**
+**🌟Liskov substitution Principle(LSP)** (exception for a ocp extension example of bonus for temp permenenet and contract) 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

+❤️ If the program module is using a base class, then the reference to the base class can be replaced with a derived class without affecting the functionality of the program module.

+❤️ we can also state that derived types must be substitutable for their base types.

+❤️ S is subtype of T, then objects of type T may replaecd with objexts of type S.

+❤️ derived types must be completly substityable for teir base types.

+❤️ liskov substitution principle is a particular definition of a subtypeing relation called (strong) behaviral subtyping.

+>>implementation guidlines

+=> no new exceptions can be thrown by the subtype.
+=>clients should not know which specifix subtype they are calling => new derived classes just extend without replacing the fuctionality of old classes.

 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

-❤️If the program module is using a base class, then the reference to the base class can be replaced with a derived class without affecting the functionality of the program module.

-❤️we can also state that derived types must be substitutable for their base types.

-🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟
-**🌟open closed principle(OCP)**
-🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟
+**🌟open closed principle(OCP)**(example of bonus for temp permenenet and contract) 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟